uvaai/ml1/30 week3/40 Chinese Room/content.md

-conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set.
+conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels, given the content of each of their respective tweets, within this data set.